9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-If you like to keep coconut water in the fridge – to drink after workouts, for general hydration, or after a night of partying – then KS’ line of organic coconut water is a delicious way to keep your shelves stocked.
+If you like to keep coconut water in the fridge – to drink after workouts, for general hydration, or after a night of partying – then Kirkland Signature’s line of organic coconut water is a delicious way to keep your shelves stocked.

 5. Golf balls

-Kirkland’s golf balls have been belovedsince they debuted in 2016, evenreceiving high marks from the golf press.
+Kirkland’s golf balls have been beloved since they debuted in 2016, receiving high marks from the golf press.

 6. Nuts (cashews, almonds, walnuts)

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.